FluxML/fluxml.github.io/_posts/2020-06-03-using-Torch-with-Flux-2.md

  0.0  0.0  0.0
 ```

 Note that setting `dev` to `-1` implies the CPU, and `[0,...]` represent the id of the GPU we intend to load the tensor on.
 The default GPU is assumed to be `0`, for functions revelant to moving these tensors around.
-Torch.jl also emits the `torch` function which behaves like the `gpu` function already in Flux, instead moving over structs to Torch instead of CUDA.
+Torch.jl also emits the `torch` function which behaves like the `gpu` function already in Flux, moving over structs to Torch instead of CUDA.

 ```julia
 julia> using Flux, Metalhead, Torch